purol/dual-readout/README.md

 sample TMVA code is in `TMVA_script` directory of the main directory.
 You can see `TMVAClassification.C` and `draw_input_variables.c`.
 `TMVAClassification.C` is the code for TMVA. `draw_input_variables.c` is the code to plot the input variables.
 You need to modify them to use.

+### Produce root files to run CNN
+This code provides 3 different options to produce image file.
+The size of image is different in each options.
+You need to choose the most appropriate one in the analysis.
+My recommendation is 256x256 image.

 #### produce_rootfiles_for_CNN_4pi_images_224x224.cc
 You can find `./bin/produce_rootfiles_for_CNN_4pi_images_224x224` in the install directory.
 It is for CNN.
 Do